FruitbatM/explore-national-parks-of-japan/testing.md

 # script.js

 - There are no errors
-- There is one warning showing for a missing semicolon which doesn't make sense sice the semicolon is added (line 27)
+- There is one warning showing for a missing semicolon which doesn't make sense since the semicolon is added (line 27)

 <h2 align="center"><img src="readme-files/img-readme/jshint-sript-js.jpg" alt="JS validation for script.js file" target="_blank" width="75%" height="75%"></h2>